damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 In order to connect your computer to online `git` services, you'll need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) locally.

-If you are not familiar with the command line, don't be discouraged!
+If you are not familiar with the command line, don't be discouraged.
 You won't need too much from it to make things work.
 If you really don't have any idea how it works, you can search for _"how to use command line"_ and you'll find a lot of tutorials to guide you through.